Conditions Treated with Bioidentical Hormones

 Bioidentical Hormone Replacement Therapy can help a number of conditions that are a result of hormone decline or imbalances.
 Hormones can become imbalanced at any age, and may cause a wide variety of health issues and complaints.
 Dr. Melanson, a Montreal Bioidentical Hormone Doctor and her staff can test for imbalances and properly prescribe the hormones that can help to correct the issues.

-Some of the conditions that can be treated with bioidentical hormones include:
+Conditions treated with bioidentical hormones include:

 This is the period of transition before menopause during which the body is preparing to stop reproductive capabilities, and as a result, the ovaries decrease production of ovarian hormones.
 During perimenopause, estrogen and progesterone are declining, and this phase can last from 4-6 years and usually ends after twelve months of amenorrhea.
 Symptoms of perimenopause can include painful periods, increased PMS, irregular menstrual periods, acne, hot flashes, vaginal dryness, insomnia, and mood swings.